NVIDIA/NeMo-Guardrails/docs/getting_started/2_core_colang_concepts/README.md

 ## Next

-In the next guide, [Demo Use Case](../3_demo_use_case), we select a demo use case that we use to implement different types of rails, such as for input, output, or dialog.
+The next guide, [Demo Use Case](../3_demo_use_case), guides you through selecting a demo use case to implement different types of rails, such as for input, output, or dialog.